appetizermonster/devlog/_posts/2017-08-29-js-prototype.md

 And finding the calling function can be following multiple prototype links, it's called **Prototype Chain**.

-the following figure is describing the prototype relations for the example:
+the following figure is describing the prototype relations for the above example:

 ![]({{ site.baseurl }}/assets/js-prototype-figure.png){: .center}